jaspector

 Monday 9:00 AM-6:00 PM; Tuesday-Wednesday 9:00 AM-4:45 PM; Thursday 9:00 AM-6:00 PM; officer may be out for inspections

-Typical inspection sequence: Occupancy inspections required; contact CEO for construction inspection sequence
+Typical sequence: Occupancy inspections required; contact CEO for construction inspection sequence

-Do I need a building permit in Town of Chelsea, ME?
+01 Do I need a building permit in Chelsea, ME?

 Building permits, plumbing permits, and occupancy inspections required

-How do I apply for a building permit in Town of Chelsea, ME?
+02 How do I apply for a building permit in Chelsea, ME?

-How long does it take to get a building permit in Town of Chelsea, ME?
+03 How long does it take to get a building permit in Chelsea, ME?

-What work is exempt from building permits in Town of Chelsea, ME?
+04 What work is exempt from building permits in Chelsea, ME?

+Not all construction work requires a permit in Chelsea, ME.
 The following work is generally exempt: Not explicitly listed; contact CEO; Citizen Complaint Form available for ordinance violations.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with the permitting office before proceeding.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Chelsea, ME?
+05 How do I schedule a building inspection in Chelsea, ME?